“Live your passion. Do what you love. Help people. The rest takes care of itself.”

 I asked her for some ideas.

-She calmly responded, “Scott I think it’s time for you to start charging people.”
+“Scott I think it’s time for you to start charging people.”

 Eventually I started to get rational and began thinking through what this meant.

 I had no idea what to start charging people.
 Or what specifically the offering would be.

 She told me “just charge whatever you think will be a fair price for what you’re offering.
 The people who really need and want it will be happy to pay for it.
 If to you that means starting by charging $5, then so be it.
 If you think you’re worth $500, that’s fine too.
 You will know what’s right.”

 That night I did some research on coaching rates from friends and mentors of mine and I wrote up a list of ways a I could help people.
 Then I listed it on this site.

 People began to sign up.
 Almost immediately they were writing me asking for help.
 Within a few weeks I had more clients than I could handle.

 Something I had dreamed about for over five years suddenly came true.
 Not because something magical happened.
 Not because I won some award or passed some test.
 But simply because I decided I wanted to be one and I had the training, experience, understanding and most importantly, the passion to help people.

 Many of the people among Generation Youtube are making $200-$300,000 a year, if not a lot more.
 Not because they were trying to, but because they started offering their talents to the world.
 That’s it.

 So like I said, it’s time to start charging people.